wodowiesel/SDRFunk/README.md

 ### Infos:

-Receive and listen to FM and AM radio broadcasts on your browser using an *RTL-SDR* (RTL2832U-chip) USB digital TV tuner.
+Receive and listen to FM, AM, SSB radio broadcasts on your browser using an *RTL-SDR* (RTL2832U-chip) USB digital TV tuner.

-This application does FM and AM demodulation in the browser and can capture the radio signals as .wav
+This application does FM, AM, SSB demodulation in the browser and can capture the radio signals as .wav

 * This version was improved with adjustable styles, window-sizes and better permission controls